ICM ST3 National Recruitment

 The form is lengthy and detailed.
 Importantly, the signatory must attest to seeing evidence commensurate with all the IMT curriculum’s expected outcomes with 2 years medical specialty experience.

-If an applicant, or potential Consultant signatory, has any doubt then the Regional Advisor in
+If an applicant, or potential Consultant signatory, has any doubt then the Regional Advisor in ICM should be consulted.

 Interested in a career in ICM?